 Last week, the government published guidance for universities on free speech, which says that speakers shouldn't be banned just because they 'offend, shock or disturb' students.
 In light of this, Britain First looks forward to receiving speaking invitations from universities across the UK.
 (But don't hold your breath!)

-Trevor Philips is currently chairman of Index on Censorship, an organisation that claims to 'promote free expression worldwide'.Share this post on social media or signup for emails:
+Trevor Philips is currently chairman of Index on Censorship, an organisation that claims to 'promote free expression worldwide'.Share this post on social media: